antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 );
 ```

-In the above code, it's important to note that I'm doing that a few things here.
+In the above code snippet, it's important to note that I'm doing that a few things here.
 First, I am importing my libraries and creating a store variable that takes in the reducer as the first argument.
 The second argument is accessing the browser to find a method called REDUX_DEVTOOLS_EXTENSION__.
 This communicates with a chrome extension that allows you to have an in browser view of the store and each action that is dispatched.
-More on this here.
+More on this [here](http://chrome.google.com/webstore/detail/redux-devtools/lmkhkpmbekcpmknklioeiffkpmmfibljd?hl=en).
 I am then wrapping the app component inside a provider component and passing the store as a prop to the app component, so is that the entire application can have access to the store (which is where our state is being managed).
 Whew!
 Brain hurting yet?

 Next lets setup our reducer.

-*NOTE: You don't have to do the steps in any particular order, just as long as they all get done.
+*NOTE: You don't have to do these steps in any particular order, just as long as they all get done.
 But I'll go through the steps in a way that I think will be easy for you to follow.*

 ```

+// ./reducers/reducers.jsx

 export default (state = {}, action) => {
     switch (action.type) {